FL-27: Donna Shalala (D)

-Donna was born and raised in Cleveland, Ohio.
+Shalala was born and raised in Cleveland, Ohio.
 Her grandparents were migrants from Lebanon and moved to the United States to pursue the American Dream.
-Donna understands first-hand the hard work and dedication that defines the lives of immigrants trying to provide a better life for their family, as her grandparents and parents did for her and her twin sister.

-Donna received her degree in history from Western College for Women and earned her Ph.D. from The Maxwell School of Citizenship and Public Affairs at Syracuse University.
-She served as President of Hunter College of the City University of New York from 1980 to 1987 and as Chancellor of the University of Wisconsin-Madison from 1987 to 1993.
+Shalala received her degree in history from Western College for Women and earned her Ph.D. from The Maxwell School of Citizenship and Public Affairs at Syracuse University.
+She served as president of Hunter College of the City University of New York from 1980 to 1987 and as chancellor of the University of Wisconsin-Madison from 1987 to 1993.

-President Carter tapped Donna to serve as the Assistant Secretary for Policy Development and Research at the U.S. Department of Housing and Urban Development.
-One of her major accomplishments was placing, in 1979, the first ever solar panels on the roof of the White House, exemplifying her long-standing commitment to protecting the environment and promoting the use of renewable energy before it was the mainstream thing to do.
+President Carter tapped Shalala to serve as the assistant secretary for Policy Development and Research at the U.S. Department of Housing and Urban Development.
+One of her major accomplishments was placing the first solar panels on the roof of the White House.

-Donna was appointed by President Bill Clinton to serve as the U.S. Secretary of Health and Human Services (HHS) where she served for eight years, becoming the longest serving HHS Secretary in U.S. history.
-During her tenure at HHS Donna fought to create, implement and oversee the Children’s Healthcare Insurance Program, currently covering over 7.6 million children throughout the country as well as doubling the budget of the National Institute of Health and securing the highest immunization rates in American history.
+Shalala was appointed by President Bill Clinton to serve as the secretary of Health and Human Services where she served for eight years, becoming the longest serving HHS Secretary in U.S. history.
+During her tenure at HHS she fought to create, implement and oversee the Children’s Healthcare Insurance Program, currently covering over 7.6 million children throughout the country as well as doubling the budget of the National Institute of Health and securing the highest immunization rates in American history.

-From 2001 to 2015 Donna served as the President of the University of Miami.
-During her tenure, UM solidified its position among top U.S. research universities and raised billions of dollars in private support for student scholarships, academic and research programs and facilities.
-She continues to serve as the Trustee Professor of Political Science and Health Policy at the University of Miami.
+From 2001 to 2015 Shalala served as the president of the University of Miami.
+During her tenure, UM solidified its position among top U.S. research universities.
+She continues to serve as the trustee professor of Political Science and Health Policy at the University of Miami.